jmah/iOS-Couchbase/README.md

     # and other resources needed at runtime.
 Copy it into the app bundle:
     rsync -a "${SRCROOT}/Frameworks/Couchbase.framework/CouchbaseResources" "${TARGET_BUILD_DIR}/${UNLOCALIZED_RESOURCES_FOLDER_PATH}"

 That’s it for the project setup.
-In your application code, you’ll need to start the CouchbaseEmbeddedServer object at launch time.
-(See CouchbaseEmbeddedServer.h, and see EmptyAppDelegate.m for an example of how to call it.)
+In your application code, you’ll need to start the CouchbaseMobile object at launch time.
+(See CouchbaseMobile.h, and see EmptyAppDelegate.m for an example of how to call it.)

 ## License